zhenga8533/bbvw-wiki/docs/pokemon/darumaka-galar.md

 ### Tutor Moves

-Darumaka-Galar cannot learn any moves from tutors.
+Darumaka Galar cannot learn any moves from tutors.